 “Well . . .”
 I rinse the cloth and wring it out.
 She’s right and we both know it.
-“I don’t have to be perfect,” I mumble tossing the dirty wash cloth into the hamper.
+“I can’t,” I mumble, tossing the dirty washcloth into the hamper.

-My gaze immediately goes downward.
-A crimson spot has spread across my chest, ruining the blouse.
+My gaze goes to my new silk blouse.
+A crimson spot has spread across my chest, staining the delicate fabric.
 “Oh, no!”
 I push past Larkin and into my bedroom.

 “Come on, it’s not that big of a deal.
 I’m sure Oksana can get it out.”
-Larkin lingers in the bathroom doorway and yawns.
+Larkin lingers in the bathroom doorway.

-“The car is supposed to be here in twenty minutes.
-Not even the best housekeeper in the world can wash, dry, and iron a blouse in twenty minutes,” I snap.
+“The car is supposed to be here in five minutes.
+Not even the best housekeeper in the world can wash, dry, and iron a blouse in five minutes,” I snap.

-“You’re overreacting about an item of a clothing.
+“There goes the crazy again.
 What you should be freaking out about are the headaches and nosebleeds you’ve been having for the last month.
 We should skip family dinner and go to the hospital for a CT scan.”
-Larkin lives for Discovery and all medical-related television.
+Larkin lives for the Discovery channel and all medical-related television.
 Once when we were little, she tried to talk me into letting her remove my tonsils.

-“Easy for you to say I’m overreacting.
-You have two parents.”
-I turn away from her, combing my room for a solution.
+I turn away from my cousin, combing my room for a solution.
 Covering the blouse might work, but the wet spot is clinging to my skin.
 No, the shirt has to come off and be laundered.
 Do I have another white blouse?
-Even if I did, it would pale in comparison to the silk piece I’ve destroyed.
-My feet carry me to the closet.
+Even if I did, it would pale in comparison to the designer piece I’ve destroyed.
+I hurry to my closet.

-“Fifteen minutes until the car comes,” I say, glancing at the cloud clock hanging on my wall.
+I shudder at the offer.
 “What am I going to do?
 I have nothing to wear!”

-“Calm down, or you’re going to have an aneurysm,” Larkin says.
+“Calm down or you’re going to have an aneurysm,” Larkin says.
 “Or possibly a pulmonary embolism.”
-She nudges me aside and stands in front of my clothes, taking deep breaths through her nose and exhaling out of her mouth.
+She nudges me aside.
+Standing in front of my clothes, she takes deep breaths through her nose and exhales from her mouth.

 There’s no organization to my closet.
 Skirts are mixed with sweaters.
 Pants are hung with dresses.
 Shirts are scattered throughout.
 Larkin won’t say it, but just the sight of it all makes her want to run screaming out of the house.